truenas/documentation/content/Solutions/Optimizations/Security.md

 * Upgrade to new major releases in a timely manner consistent with the deployment use case.
 * Use complex passwords and Two-Factor Authentication (2FA) for all TrueNAS Root and Administrator accounts.
 * Restrict new TrueNAS user accounts to the most minimal set of permissions and access possible.
-* Never grant TrueNAS user accounts (local or Directory Services added accounts) access to SSH or console shells unless that account is explicitly trusted.
+* Grant TrueNAS user accounts (local or Directory Services added accounts) access to SSH or console shells only if  that account is explicitly trusted.
 * Disable any Network services not in use.
 * Restrict the TrueNAS web, IPMI, and any other management interfaces to private subnets away from untrusted users.
 * Review any plugin, App, or Virtual Machine (VM) deployment scenario for additional security exposure or vulnerabilities.